sensordeck/atlas-docs/docs/ros2-integration.md

 ---
 title: ROS2 Integration
 sidebar_label: ROS2 Integration
-Description: Deterministic Sensor Integration for ROS2 Robotics Systems
+description: Deterministic Sensor Integration for ROS2 Robotics Systems
 ---

 # ROS2 Integration

-Atlas is designed to integrate directly into modern ROS2-based robotics stacks.
+### Deterministic Sensor Integration for ROS2 Robotics Systems

+Modern robotics systems rely on ROS2 to build perception, localization, and navigation pipelines.

+ROS2 provides a powerful middleware layer — but it assumes that **sensor timestamps are already correct**.

+In real-world systems, this assumption breaks.

+Sensors operate on independent clocks:

+- USB cameras introduce jitter
+- LiDAR runs on internal timing
+- IMU and GNSS drift independently

+The result:

+- inconsistent timestamps
+- sensor misalignment
+- degraded SLAM and perception performance
+- difficult debugging and system validation

+Atlas addresses this problem by introducing a **deterministic timing foundation** beneath ROS2.

+---

+## The Gap: What ROS2 Does Not Solve

+ROS2 is a middleware — not a timing authority.

+ROS2 does not provide:

+- cross-sensor clock alignment
+- hardware timestamping
+- deterministic capture coordination
+- synchronization state visibility

+ROS2 trusts timestamps.

+Atlas makes timestamps trustworthy.

+---

+## What Teams Do Today

+Without a unified timing system, robotics teams typically build custom solutions:

+- driver-level timestamp adjustments
+- PPS wiring and trigger experiments
+- per-sensor synchronization logic
+- post-processing alignment pipelines

+These approaches are:

+- fragile
+- non-portable
+- difficult to debug
+- repeated for every robot platform

+Atlas eliminates this repeated engineering effort.

+---

+## What Atlas + DSIL Does

+Atlas introduces a **hardware-backed timing boundary** for the perception sensor domain.

-The Deterministic Sensor Integration Layer (DSIL) SDK provides a **ROS2-ready interface** that transforms Atlas telemetry and timing data into standard ROS2 topics.
+The Deterministic Sensor Integration Layer (DSIL) SDK exposes this timing into ROS2.

+- Sensors connect to Atlas
+- Atlas aligns timing at the hardware level
+- DSIL converts telemetry into ROS2 topics
+- ROS2 consumes synchronized data without modification

 Atlas does **not replace ROS2 drivers**.

-Instead, it provides a **deterministic timing backbone and sensor telemetry layer** that integrates cleanly with existing ROS2 nodes.
+Instead, it provides:

+- a deterministic timing backbone
+- a sensor telemetry layer
+- synchronization visibility

 This allows robotics teams to adopt Atlas **without rewriting their perception stack**.

-The ROS2 integration model is **consistent across all DSIL SDK versions**, ensuring that Atlas can be evaluated using the Atlas Evaluation SDK and deployed later using the Production SDK without changes to the ROS2 integration architecture.

 ---